 We may earn money or products from the companies mentioned in this post.

-What if your dull skin, and thinning hair, PMS, aching knees, mood swings, forgetfulness, food sensitivities, or those hard-to-lose last 10 pounds are the result of one simple issue?
-What if it is all caused by a sluggish lymphatic system?
+Do you have dull skin, and thinning hair, PMS, aching knees, mood swings, forgetfulness, food sensitivities, or those hard-to-lose last 10 pounds?
+All of these symptoms can be caused or exacerbated by a sluggish lymphatic system.
 In Ayurvedic medicine, a medical system that is at least 5,000 years old, the lymphatic system is generally the first system treated, no matter the symptom.
 This may seem strange to those of us in the west where the lymph system is rarely even mentioned.

 To understand why Ayurvedic medicine considers the lymph system so important to maintaining health and your youthful vibrance, and how to start paying some special attention to yours, see the lists below of the problems that can be caused when your lymphatic system isn’t flowing properly and how to help it get moving again.